Madonna and religion: Madonna and dichotomy

 According to some observers, she has artistically displayed the virgin and whore theme.
-In addition, Madonna was included in History of the Breast (1998) by historian Marilyn Yalom, along with provocative artworks Virgin Lactans, as examples of the female breast through history.
+In addition, Madonna was included in History of the Breast (1998) by historian Marilyn Yalom, along with artworks Virgin Lactans, as examples of the female breast through history.

 She is one of the world's first performers to "manipulate the juxtaposition of sexual and religious themes", said business theorist Jamie Anderson.
 Donald C. Miller, considered is "something that set her apart from earlier female performers".

 In The Virgin in Art (2018), Kyra Belán felt that she "has successfully fused these antisexual archetypes and made them sexy, a feat not previously achieved by anyone else".
 Público's Rafa Ruiz, made similar correlations.
 Conversely, author of Transgressive Corporeality (1995), said that Madonna created "a religion of the simulacrum" by mocking the traditional meaning of the symbols of Catholicism, and reducing them to vehicles for the evocation of sexual feeling.
 She inscribed her own view of sin exploring her sexuality and religious themes.
 It influenced others, according to professor Peter Gardella in Innocent Ecstasy (2016).
 Miller, another supporter of these views, noted her early influence in a substantial number of teenage girls, as Madonna impacted not only their fashion, but their identities and influencing on their life goals and desires.
 Catholic priest Andrew Greeley, in The Catholic Myth (1997), summed up that for her critics, "it is because she has contaminated religion with sex that Madonna must be condemned".

 The central dichotomy she inevitably invokes is that of the virgin and the whore [...]
 Indeed, many critics have taken her use of religious imagery to be a prime example of what Fredric Jameson calls "blank pastiche": the symbols are seen as detached from their traditional contexts and thus as ceasing to signify.